Fare Zone Taxonomy Design

 A production-grade taxonomy enforces a strict three-tier hierarchy:

-- Primary Districts: Mutually exclusive polygons defining base fare rates.
+- Primary districts — mutually exclusive polygons defining the base fare rate for a tap.

-- Transfer Corridors: Linear or buffered zones where inter-operator transfers trigger fare capping or zero-rating.
+- Transfer corridors — linear or buffered zones where inter-operator transfers trigger fare capping or zero-rating.
+Corridor semantics are owned jointly with the Transfer Window Logic that decides whether a second tap falls inside an eligible transfer.

-Before zones enter production, enforce non-overlapping primary districts and explicit corridor precedence using shapely and pydantic:
+Before zones enter production, enforce non-overlapping primary districts and explicit precedence using shapely and pydantic.
+The validator repairs invalid geometry, rejects empty inputs, and the overlap check surfaces conflicting primary districts before they can double-charge a rider:

 from pydantic import BaseModel, field_validator